EddyPBR/my-nodejs-express-setup/README.md

   }
 ```

+`PS: For each decorator added to the tsconfig.json file, it is necessary to add it to the babel settings, so that no errors are detected in the build process.`

 Now lets create scripts to generate the build of the project, and start it.
 On package.json in the `scripts` atribute adding the following code:
 ```
   "scripts": {